psfree/webdisplays18/README.md

-# WebDisplays for Minecraft 1.12.2
+# WebDisplays for Minecraft 1.19.2
-This is the WebDisplays mod for Minecraft 1.12.2.
-I don't have time to maintain it anymore, so I changed the license recently and anybody is welcome to create forks and/or re-distribute it.
-For more info see [LICENSE](LICENSE).
+This is a fork of the Web Displays mod from 1.12, updated to work on 1.19, and with some bug fixes and reworking.

 ### Wiki
 * The Wiki that details all blocks/items can be found on my website https://montoyo.net/wdwiki/

-### Things before release
-* Release ready.
-Targeted release date: 17/02/2018.

 ### Delayed things
 * Plugin API